umijs/makojs.dev/docs/docs/features.md

 ## Tree Shaking

-Tree shaking is a way to eliminate dead code by analyzing import/export between JavaScript Modules.
-In Mako, Tree shaking feature is enabled by default in production build and disabled in watch mode.
-If you want to know more about Tree Shaking your reference to the [blog](/blog/mako-tree-shaking).
+Tree shaking is a technique used to eliminate dead code by analyzing the import/export relationships between JavaScript modules.
+In Mako, the tree shaking feature is enabled by default in production builds and disabled in watch mode.
+For more information on tree shaking, refer to our [blog](/blog/mako-tree-shaking).

-Besides eliminating dead code between modules, Mako also introduce a feature called “[skipModules](http://localhost:3000/docs/config#optimization)” to remove redundant Modules.
-If a module exported variable is imported through some side effects free modules, this feature will  make the importer module  by pass the middle modules and import it directly.
+In addition to removing dead code between modules, Mako introduces a feature called “[skipModules](/docs/config#optimization)” to eliminate redundant modules.
+If a module's exported variable is imported through some side-effect-free modules, this feature allows the importer module to bypass the intermediary modules and import it directly.

 ## Module Concatenation

-Module Concatenation is  an optimization feature to reduce both bundle size and runtime overhead.
-It’s a equivalent implementation of https://webpack.js.org/configuration/optimization/#optimizationconcatenatemodules in webpack.
+[Module concatenation](/docs/config#optimization) is an optimization feature designed to reduce both bundle size and runtime overhead.
+It is equivalent to the implementation found in [Webpack's optimization documentation](https://webpack.js.org/configuration/optimization/#optimizationconcatenatemodules).

-This feature will find all the module groups  that all modules in a group depended exclusively by modules in this group.
-And then concatenate a group into one module.
+This feature identifies groups of modules that are exclusively dependent on the modules in the same group and concatenates every groups into a single module respectively.

 ## Targets